Hammerhead Karoo 2 Review

 The Karoo 2’s screen can be customised to show traditional ride data or richer, prettier charts and colour-coded, ride information.
 Special Strava & Varia Radar functionality adds even more competency to what you can see and, of course, you can link to your favourite bike sensors and sync both ways with Training Peaks.

-If my needs involved complex on-device route creation or to frequently follow complex, customised indoor trainer plans then my positive opinion would change a little.
-Those kinds of scenarios either require you side-load a 3rd party Android app or manage the complexity elsewhere on (eg) Training Peaks and Strava.
+If your needs involve complex on-device route creation or to frequently follow complex, customised indoor trainer plans then my recommendation would instead err towards Garmin.
+Those kinds of scenarios with the Karoo either require you side-load a 3rd party Android app or manage the complexity elsewhere on (eg) Training Peaks and Strava.